Sciatica (Lumbar Radiculopathy)

 Your Resurgens physician will be able to evaluate your condition thoroughly and help assess your sciatica symptoms and treatment options.

 How is Sciatica Diagnosed?

 During your initial consultation, a Resurgens physician will evaluate your muscle strength and reflexes.
-These evaluations may involve exercises designed to exacerbate your sciatica, such as walking on your toes and heels or rising from a squatting position.
+These physical examinations may involve exercises designed to exacerbate your sciatica, such as walking on your toes and heels or rising from a squatting position.

 You will need to undergo diagnostic screening to understand the extent of your injuries.
 These examinations include advanced imaging technologies like MRIs, CT scans, and EMGs.
 Only a qualified professional can determine if you have sciatica.

 There is no such thing as a "textbook injury" — your doctor will design a treatment plan specific to promoting your healing.

 Learn More: Spine Diagnosis

 Sciatica treatments vary widely depending on your condition.
 Treatment options include non-surgical options like medication, physical therapy, RICE therapy, and steroid injections.

 If your doctor decides your conditions merits intensive intervention, they may recommend surgery for your condition.
 Surgical treatment can vary from minimally-invasive outpatient surgery to intensive open surgery.
 Some surgical options include: